 We focus on reducing overall energy consumption by using a sustainable energy supplier and integrating sustainable systems such as our Integrated Building Automated System (IBAS).
 We have also installed a thermal wheel heat recovery system and an Ice Storage Thermal Unit (ISTU), which chills water overnight to form large ice blocks that melt during the day to provide air conditioning for the entire building.

 Our clever building design makes use of natural light in all foyer spaces and small meeting rooms.
 Most of our meeting spaces are fitted with motion sensors, which automatically turn off lights when the room is empty, and all of our exterior lights use energy-saving LED bulbs.
 We also automatically activate sleep-mode for all PCs and equipment in the office.

-In order to help delegates keep their journey carbon neutral, we offer visitors the opportunity to offset their carbon emissions using our online carbon calculator.
-We also offer advice and tips on how you can reduce the carbon footprint of your next event.
+We offer advice and tips on how you can reduce the carbon footprint of your next event.

 The Convention Centre Dublin’s (CCD) aim is to fulfil the objectives outlined in this Statement of Policy by way of proactive management.
 We aim to provide a safe and healthy work environment for all of our staff in The CCD and offices, Service Providers, sub-contractors and other third parties including patrons/visitors/members of the public.